OnyxDude/BecariosBenji/_pages/teaching.md

 ---
-layout: page
+layout: post
-permalink: /teaching/
-title: teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+title: a post with tabs
+date: 2024-05-01 00:32:13
+description: this is what included tabs in a post could look like
+tags: formatting code
+categories: sample-posts

-nav: true
+tabs: true
-nav_order: 6
 ---